IkireziDivine01/PopUpMenuButtonFLutter/README.md

 # c2_popupmenubutton

 ## What This App Does
-This app shows how to create and use PopupMenuButton in Flutter.
-When you tap the three-dot menu icon in the app bar, a pop-up menu appears with options like Profile, Settings, Help, and Logout.
-When you select any option, the app displays which item you chose.
+A Flutter app demonstrating PopupMenuButton.
+Tap the menu icon to see popup options and select items.

 ## Prerequisites
 Before running this app, make sure you have: